dropbox/grallama-panel/README.md

 <img src="src/img/grallama-logo-large.png" align="right" width="100px">

 GraLLAMA is a panel plugin for Grafana which visualizes the matrix-like data collected by the [LLAMA](https://github.com/dropbox/llama) project.
+See the LLAMA project on GitHub for more information: https://github.com/dropbox/llama

 ## Features
 * Displays loss percentages between sources and destinations.